EricBellamy/htmldev/readme.md

 htmldev init:
 Initializes this folder as an HTML repo for automatic deployments on helper code changes.

+htmldev list:
+Lists the active HTML repos.

+htmldev rm {PATH}:
+Removes the specified folder path from the list of active HTML repos.

 htmldev update:
 Downloads my HTML, CSS & JS helper code and deploys all initialized folders.